Amity Point Shoreline Erosion Management Plan

 Good Afternoon, I wanted to know if the residence along the rock wall at Amity Point are allowed to add additional rocks to the wall of their own property if they feel it is needed by a professional rock supplier from the Island and if at their own expense?
 Also is the SEMP far away from being released to the residence.
 Thank you, Mike..

-MIKE asked over 5 years ago
+MIKE asked about 6 years ago

 Thanks for your enquiry Mike.
 The rock walls in place are considered structures under the State Planning Act and therefore any works would need approval to ensure they are structurally sound and safe.
 In emergency situations (as defined under the Act) we can respond with works to 'shore up' these structures, but until the SEMP is complete, no works other than emergency works can be conducted.
 The SEMP is intended to provide this guidance and a final draft is now in hand with implementation planning happening next year.
 We are also awaiting advice from key state agencies who would be providing the range of approvals for any works at Amity Point, on procedures to help smooth the way for future development approvals.
 Next steps include getting formal endorsement of the SEMP from these state agencies and then from Redland City Council.
 We anticipate engaging with private landowners on these matters next year.